coveo/source.coveo.com/_posts/2021-01-20-where-to-leverage-product-recommendations.md

 ![Product recommendations in the shopping cart]({{ site.baseurl }}/images/2021-01-20-where-to-add-product-recommendations/product_recommendations_homepage.png)

 With the Coveo product recommendations model, you simply need to include the [Popular Items: Bought (popularBought)](https://docs.coveo.com/en/3284/coveo-for-commerce/leveraging-machine-learning-product-recommendations#popular-items-bought-popularbought) ML parameter to your model.
+The model supports filtering for brands and categories in case you want to showcase best-sellers in a particular category or from a particular brand.
 In addition, if you are displaying the product review information, you can boost products that have a higher rating, which once again takes advantage of the social proof principle.

 ## Product detail page